Chrisostomos-Stamou/Chrisostomos-Stamou/README.md

 - 🌱 I’m currently working on ways to improve cosmic shear measurements, which is a powerful probe for placing constraints on Cosmology
 - 📫 You can reach me via email: cstammc@gmail.com , or my institutional account: c.p.stamou@umail.leidenuniv.nl

+NEAR FUTURE:

+1) I will create a public repository, containing calculations of shear correlation functions by using TreeCorr.
+These calculations were done as a part of an MSc project.

-Near future: I will soon create a personal website, where more information will be available.
+2) I will soon create a personal website, where more information will be available.